helidon-io/helidon/docs/config/io.helidon.MetricsConfig.md

 </td>
 <td>
 </td>
-<td>Settings for individual meters, matched by exact name across all tags in this registry</td>
+<td>Ordered settings for meters, selected by name pattern across all tags in this registry</td>
 </tr>
 <tr>
 <td>